firepear/petrel/README.md

 go run demo/example-client.go foobar
 ```

+Check out the results of the client, and the messages printed in the
-When you're done, kill the server with `C-c` in its terminal.
+server's terminal.
+When you're done, kill the server with `C-c`.